 The Regulatory Flexibility Act (RFA) requires each Federal agency prepare, and make available for public comment, a regulatory flexibility analysis when the agency issues a regulation which would have a significant impact on a substantial number of small entities.
-This proposed rule will not significantly affect a substantial number of small entities for purposes of the RFA.
+This rule will not significantly affect a substantial number of small entities for purposes of the RFA.

 Public Law 96-511, “Paperwork Reduction Act” (44 U.S.C.
 Chapter 35)